 Face serums are the new rage in the Korean skincare routine for oily skin.
 Active ingredients in serums penetrate deep into your skin and repair, hydrate and rejuvenate your skin from within.

 Ingredients to look for in serums for oily skin are:

 - Green tea

 7. Hydrate The Area Around Your Eyes

 You need not limit your eye cream just to your nighttime routine.
 If the skin around your eyes feels dry or is prone to wrinkles, lines or puffiness, a good eye cream is all you need.
-Choose a non-comedogenic one that doesn't clog up the fine skin around your eyes and keeps them hydrated, soft and supple throughout the day.
+Choose a non-comedogenic cream that doesn't clog up the fine skin around your eyes and keeps it hydrated, soft and supple throughout the day.

 8. Apply A Moisturizer

-Best natural ingredients in Moisturizers for oily skin are:
+The best natural ingredients in moisturizers for oily skin are:

 9. Wear Sunscreen